sjl/cl-netpbm/docs/03-reference.markdown

 # API Reference

-The following is a list of all user-facing parts of trivial-ppm.
+The following is a list of all user-facing parts of cl-netpbm.

 If there are backwards-incompatible changes to anything listed here, they will be noted in the changelog and the author will feel bad.